joseeden/KodeKloud_Engineer_Labs/Tasks_61-70/TASK_65-Manage_Git_repositories.md

  * [new branch]      max_demo -> max_demo
 ```

 Back at the Gitea UI, click **story_blog** to see your dashboard.
 By default, the master branch will be displayed.
-You should see the two files you commited earlier aong with the "add stories" commit message.
+You should see the two files you commited earlier along with the "add stories" commit message.

 ![](../Images/task65-master-commits.png)